Turnip — Nutrients, Health Benefits, And Shopping Tips

 How to store turnip

-Turnips should be stored in the refrigerator, ideally in the crisper drawer.
-Keeping them in a perforated plastic bag maintains their freshness for up to two weeks.
+Turnips should be kept in the refrigerator, preferably in the crisper drawer.
+Using a plastic bag with ventilation helps preserve their freshness for about 2-3 weeks.

 ✅ Extra Tip